The Power of Scents

 Ancestors who could detect threats such as food gone bad and inedible plants were being supported by a helpful survival safety net.

-It is also a system that can navigate social bonds, trigger memories, experience pleasure and certain scents may even help your immune system!
+It’s also a system that can navigate social bonds, trigger memories, experience pleasure and certain scents may even help your immune system!

 “So it seemed that you could unconsciously detect the smell of fear from another person.